howerj/cdb/readme.md

   the existence of a potential match and not do the actual disk lookup.
 * You could store the keys sorted if you wanted and do a foreach.
 You just need to add them in a sorted order.
+* Make a generator/iterator instead of a "foreach" loop?
 * In [main.c][] the input is taken from stdin, this could be taken from a UDP packet.
 * Talk about improvements to file format; header, moving 256 hash table to